-Objective R2.2.5: (Evaluating) Assess changes or need to make changes to improve care for critical care patients or a topic for advancing the pharmacy profession or critical care pharmacy.
+Objective R2.2.5: (Evaluating) Assess changes or need to make changes to improve care of neurology patients or for a topic related to advancing the pharmacy profession or neurology pharmacy.
+Criteria:

 - Evaluate data and/or outcome of project accurately and fully. - Includes operational, clinical, economic, and humanistic outcomes of patient care, if applicable. - Uses continuous quality improvement (CQI) principles to assess the success of the implemented change, if applicable. - Correctly identifies need for additional modifications or changes based on outcome. - Accurately assesses the impact of the project, including its sustainability (if applicable). - Accurately and appropriately develops plan to address opportunities for additional changes.